Fuxuanmylove/han-seg/README.md

 # You can modify the following configuration as needed, but don't delete any lines.
 # For the file path, if you don't need to set it, just make it an empty string.

-global:
-  multi_engines: true # use other engines while using some method that is not supported by current engine
-  cut_file_batch_size: 100

 jieba:
-  engine_name: "jieba"
   HMM: false
-  filt: true
   tune: true
   withWeight: false
   allowPOS: "ns n vn v" # seperated by space